Skip Navigation

 Zoom in Figure 8.

 Figure 5.
-Recently birthed copperhead neonates
+Recently birthed copperhead neonates.

 Reproduction

 Courtship and mating typically take place in summer and early fall.
 Males may be forced to compete with one another for access to receptive females.
 These interactions consist of physical wrestling matches, where the males attempt to pin one another to the ground.
 Mated females will not begin to gestate until the following year.
 In early summer, gravid females will select sunny areas with plenty of shelter—especially rock, vegetation, and woody debris—to complete their gestation.
 Females typically give birth in August or September.
 They are viviparous, meaning they bear live young.
-Typical litters consist of 6–8 neonates but can have as many as 15–20.
+A typical litter consists of 6–8 neonates but can have as many as 15–20.
 Neonates are only about the size of a green bean (Figure 5).
 After giving birth in August or September, females return to their dens thin and underweight.
 It takes at least a year or two to recuperate enough energy reserves to reproduce again.

 Prey and Foraging